 return after the tribulation is the historic view of the church.

-Dispensation and historic premillennialism share some similarities but
+Dispensation and historic premillennialism share much in common but are

 basis of dispensation premillennialism.
 It teaches Christ has two

 bodies; the nation of Israel and the church; the promises made to

 Abraham apply to the nation of Israel or Abraham’s physical seed.

 Covenant theology is the basis of historic premillennialism and teaches

 Christ has only one body and the promises made to Abraham are for all

 who receive Christ.
 Different foundations bring about different

 doctrinal structures that are reflected in the understanding of yet to